Linsonng/Sobel-and-Dct/README.md

 # Sobel-and-Dct
-In this repository, I followed the idea from paper&lt;REAL-TIME MOTION DETECTION BASED ON DISCRETE COSINE TRANSFORM> and made a simple edition of the "DCT--high pass filtering--IDCT" step.
+In this repository, I followed the idea from paper&lt;Real-time motion detection based on discrete cosine transform> and made a simple edition of the "DCT--high pass filtering--IDCT" step.

 ## Usage
 To get the sobel results of images, run sobel_all.py